termination-of-employment-in-Thailand-BenoitPartners

 Lawyer for employment in Thailand

-Severance pay in Thailand
+Severance pay for termination of employment in Thailand

 In Thailand, there is the possibility to terminate an employment contract not only by employers but also by employees.
 Below, there is a table explaining who can realize a termination: